 “For it is not possible that the blood of bulls and goats should take away sins.”

-The rituals pointed forward to something greater—a heavenly reality where sin would be truly dealt with.
-The fact that tsadaq is used in Daniel 8:14 confirms that the cleansing in question is not a ritual cleansing by a human priest, but a divine act of judgment and justification carried out by God Himself in the heavenly sanctuary.
+The fact that tsadaq is used in Daniel 8:14 confirms that the cleansing in reference to the 2300 days is not a ritualistic cleansing by a human priest, but a divine act of judgment and justification carried out by God Himself in the heavenly sanctuary.

 Earthly vs. Heavenly Cleansing